Tag Archives

 by Hal Phillips 1 Comment

 I loved Sable Oaks.
-Consider this my howl of indignation.
-However, mine has always been the minority view.
+Consider this my own, contrarian howl of indignation.

 Still, I must protest.
-It’s bad manners to speak ill of the dead, after all.
-I’m here today not merely to praise Sable Oaks but to defend her — for perhaps the last time.
+It’s bad manners to speak ill of the dead, and I’m here today not merely to praise Sable Oaks but to defend her — for perhaps the last time.

-Come Fall, those wetland went technicolor.
-Something we noticed because Silva brought them into play SO many times.
+Come Fall, however, those wetland went technicolor — something we noticed because Silva brought them into play SO many times.

 Yes, Sable Oaks was located directly in the Portland Jetport flight path — but the forested environs otherwise muffled the sound from nearby I-95 (!).